-Students will also receive additional support three times a week in with our Math Enrichment and Remediation (also known as RtI).
+Students will also receive additional support two times a week in with our Math Enrichment and Remediation (also known as RtI).
 Students will work in small groups on the main math concepts and standards for each math chapter.
 During this additional math time, teachers are able to re-teach concepts, give students extra practice on concepts, or even extend the content to higher-level thinking activities.

 First graders participate in the following:

 - One 40-minute library period

 The focus of the elementary music curriculum is on making music.
 The musical concepts of melody, rhythm, harmony, form, style/expression and timbre/texture are taught in a cumulative fashion through the experiences of listening, singing, playing instruments, moving, creating and reading/writing.